 I’m handy with the tools; know the difference between fuel injection and a carburetor, but I don’t have the garage space nor do I wish to rent a facility to do this type of work.
 I would need to permanently house a lift system etc. This would be on the short list if I were going to go into this full time.

 How about something like a tow truck?
 This appears interesting, but I’m not in love with the idea of getting a 2 AM wake up call to tow someone.
 I’m going to say no to this too.

 Well this appears to be a possibility.
 First thing is that I would have to purchase machines; if a laundromat, industrial level machines.
 Too risky for that particular option if you ask me; besides, I would have to rent some space, modify the space for a laundromat and so on.
 That will exceed my $40,000 budget.
 I do not want to borrow money for this venture.
 What about food vending?

 This looks interesting, but most of the facilities to place a machine would require attendance during normal business hours.
 I’m not available during the day.
 In addition, I would lose some money if I don’t rotate the food.
 Hauling sodas around doesn’t seem to appealing either.

 Upon further thought, in order to cover the costs of the special cube truck, I would need to do this full time.
-So this is not a good option.
+This is not a good option.
 Also, for food items, I’m not too interested in getting up at 3 in the morning to go to work.
-So I’ll pass.
+I’ll pass.

 Well this fits perfectly with my personality and my available times.
 I think this should be on the short list.
 Low investment into equipment and a large market where I live makes this worth further research.